junh1024/Reaper-Surround/README.md

 ## VST Compatibility

+### Windows VST2 users

-VST Compatibility for windows is achieved through ReaJS.
-You can then run some FX in your favorite DAW (surround FX may not work in some hosts) or even live in APO Equalizer.
+VST2 Compatibility for windows is achieved through ReaJS.
+You can then run some FX in your favorite DAW (surround FX may not work in some hosts) or perhaps live in Equalizer APO.

-1. Install Reaplugs 64bit https://www.reaper.fm/reaplugs/ into "C:\Program Files\VSTPlugIns"
+1. Install Reaplugs 64bit https://www.reaper.fm/reaplugs/ into your VST2 folder, Example: "C:\Program Files\VSTPlugIns"
-2. Navigate into that directory , and create "reajs.ini" &/ "reajs_64.ini" as instructed by "reajs_info.txt"
+2. Navigate into the Reaplugs directory, and download [this file](https://github.com/junh1024/Reaper-Surround/releases/download/0.2105/reajs.ini) in there.
+Example: the downloaded reajs.ini , goes into C:\Program Files\VSTPlugIns\Reaplugs\
+3. Open reajs.ini and change the rootpath to where the ReaPlugs JS folder is.
+Example:  "C:\Program Files\VSTPlugIns\Reaplugs\JS" .
+If you're using exactly the path as per step 1, this is already set.
-3. Open the ini and change the file to these if using surround.
+4. Change the file to these if using surround.
 Use 8 for 7.1.
+If you want exactly 7.1, this is already set.
 ```
-inputs=6    ; number of audio inputs (0-64)
+inputs=8    ; number of audio inputs (0-64)
-outputs=6    ; number of audio outputs (0-64)
+outputs=8    ; number of audio outputs (0-64)
 ```
-4. Extract [this zip](https://github.com/junh1024/Reaper-Surround/archive/master.zip) into your [REAPER Effects](#introduction) folder
+5. Extract [this zip](https://github.com/junh1024/Reaper-Surround/archive/master.zip) into your ReaPlugs JS Effects folder, such that it sits beside other Effects folders.
+Example: C:\Program Files\VSTPlugIns\Reaplugs\JS\Effects\Reaper-Surround Master\
-5. add/change rootpath in the ini file to your REAPER Effects folder.
-Strings must be double quoted.
-5. load reaJS into your host and select the Effects
+6. Load the ReaJS plugin into your host, and press "Load" to select the Effects under Reaper-Surround

+### Mac/VST3 users

+You will need to use [**YSFX**](https://github.com/JoepVanlier/ysfx/releases/tag/v0.0.2) and extract the VST3 into:

+- Windows: C:\Program Files\Common Files\VST3
+- Mac: Library\Audio\Plug-ins\VST

+Unfortunately, YSFX has [FFT issues](https://github.com/jpcima/ysfx/issues/66) so it rules out most of the interesting ones, and has trouble finding dependencies.
+I've made a small archive of 2 interesting FX & their dependancies for YSFX users [**here**](https://github.com/junh1024/Reaper-Surround/releases/download/0.2105/Reaper-Surround-YSFX.zip) .

 ### AAX Compatibility
-AAX Compatibility for Pro Tools windows is limited due to the FILM order for channels and limited options for channel count.
+AAX Compatibility for Pro Tools Windows is limited due to the FILM order for channels and limited options for channel count.
 I haven't tested this.

-6. Follow steps 1-4 as above
+6. Follow steps 1-5 as for "Windows VST2 users"
 7. Insert ReaJS in a VST to AAX loader like DDMF metaplugin
 8. Insert the loader into a 2 or 6ch track
 9. Load ReaJS into your loader and select your FX